Learning Stable Classifiers by Transferring Unstable Features: Introduction

-Building on this idea, we first learn a representation that exposes the hidden unstable features in the source task.
-Following the work by \citet{yujia2021predict}, we use a classifier trained on one source environment to make predictions on another source environment.
-We prove that among examples with the same label value, those with the same prediction outcome have more similar unstable features than those with different predictions.
-Going back to our previous example, if the classifier uses the background to distinguish camels from cows, the camel images that are predicted correctly would have a desert background while those predicted incorrectly are likely to have a grass background.
-By encouraging examples with the same prediction result to stay close to each other, we derive a representation that encodes these hidden unstable features.
+In this paper, we propose to explicitly inform the target classifier about unstable features from the source data.
+Specifically, we derive a representation that encodes these unstable features using the source environments.
+Then we identify distinct subpopulations by clustering examples based on this representation and apply group DRO~\citep{sagawa2019distributionally} to minimize the worst-case risk over these subpopulations.
+As a result, we enforce the target classifier to be robust against different values of the unstable features.
+In the example above, animals would be clustered according to backgrounds, and the classifier should perform well regardless of the clusters (backgrounds).

-Given this unstable feature representation, we explicitly regularize the target classifier not to rely on the bias during training.
-Specifically, we cluster the target examples based on their unstable feature representation.
-Applying group distributionally robust optimization (DRO)~\cite{sagawa2019distributionally} to minimize the worst-case risk over all clusters, we enforce the target classifier to be robust against different values of the unstable features.
-In the example above, animals would first be clustered based on different backgrounds, and the classifier should perform well regardless of the clusters (backgrounds).
+The remaining question is how to compute the unstable feature representation using the source data environments.
+Following \citet{yujia2021predict}, we hypothesize that unstable features are reflected in mistakes observed during classifier transfer across environments.
+For instance, if the classifier uses the background to distinguish camels from cows, the camel images that are predicted correctly would have a desert background while those predicted incorrectly are likely to have a grass background.
+More generally, we prove that among examples with the same label value, those with the same prediction outcome will have more similar unstable features than those with different predictions.
+By forcing examples with the same prediction outcome to stay closer in the feature space, we obtain a representation that encodes these latent unstable features.